Update: here’s our latest tutorial on how to make and roll spring rolls to help you roll awesome BLT Spring Rolls!

 Our small hands would gather the fillings to one end of the rice paper and roll till we produced a perfectly right spring roll.
 Dip in fish sauce, bite, enjoy and do it all over again.
 That’s why we loved spring rolls so much.
 It was such a fun, communal meal and every bite was different, fresh, satisfying.
 It was *almost* better than frozen pepperoni pizza.

-So, as I grew up, I started to experiment more with what I could roll in a spring roll.
-I shared this amazing way of eating with Todd and over the years, our love of spring rolls was the brain-child of our first cookbook idea (this cookbook story is another post).
+So, as I grew up, I started to experiment more with what I could roll in a spring roll and a BLT spring rolls was always in the back of my mind.
+I shared this amazing way of eating with Todd and over the years, our love of fresh spring rolls was the brain-child of our first cookbook idea (this cookbook story is another post).

 I’d often tell Mom what I was doing with the rice paper and all the interesting, yet respectful preparations I was making with spring rolls.
 She would cringe and ask me how that would pair with nuoc cham fish sauce dip.
 Her life resolves around fish sauce and everything makes more sense when it has fish sauce in it.

-I would offer to make her some of my unique spring roll creations and she’s shake her head and tell me it’s too odd for her.
+I would offer to make her some of my unique spring roll creations like these BLT spring rolls and she’s shake her head and tell me it’s too odd for her.
 If it doesn’t have grilled pork, tofu or lemongrass beef, she won’t touch it with a 10 foot chopstick.

 Regardless of the verbal lectures I’d get from her about the oddities of my cooking and traditional culinary rule breaking, I’d continue to carry on in the kitchen with my erratic spring roll behavior.
 I’ve tried almost every variation and recipe I can think of for rice paper.

-With this BLT spring roll, I’ve totally broken some rules with my Mom because there is no fish sauce in this recipe.
+With these BLT spring rolls, I’ve totally broken some rules with my Mom because there is no fish sauce in this recipe.
 But there is pork.
 I’m respectful of that.

 I’ve also committed some seriously offensive spring roll crimes because I added raw tomato and bacon, two ingredients Mom and my ancestors would ever think of adding.
 I can hear them now, “How blasphemous this child is!
 Who raised her?!”

-I wanted to have a fun, fresh, yet still devilishly-bad bacon creation for the spring roll and thus, the BLT spring roll is born.
+I wanted to have a fun, fresh, yet still devilishly-bad bacon creation for the spring roll and thus, these BLT spring rolls are born.
 These rolls are satisfying, gluten-free, low carb and are the perfect lunch to hold you over till you want to crash with your carbs.
-Think of this recipe as a BLT sandwich in a roll that you can eat a lot of and not feel overloaded on bread.
+Think of this recipe as a BLT sandwich in BLT spring rolls form that you can eat a lot of and not feel overloaded on bread.

 Mom doesn’t know about this recipe yet and she’ll probably double-freak-out because I didn’t pair it with a fish sauce dip.